[Tip] Disable “Customer Experience Improvement Program” (CEIP) in Windows Media Player

 Almost all Windows users use WMP as default player but did you know it comes with a secret feature which sends your player usage information to Microsoft without your knowledge?

 Surprised?
 Actually this secret feature is called "Customer Experience Improvement Program" (CEIP) which has been developed by Microsoft to make the user experience better.
-We have talked about this feature in past in this topic.

 According to WMP help file, CEIP in Windows Media Player helps Microsoft to improve the quality, reliability, and performance of WMP program.
 This feature sends anonymous Player usage information to Microsoft which includes your hardware configuration and how you use the software and services, so that Microsoft can identify trends and usage patterns.
 This information is completely anonymous.
 User name, address or any other personal information is not collected by Microsoft which makes this feature safe, secure, transparent and completely anonymous.